 4. Tell me about a situation where you did not get along with a superior.

-Never say that it never happened with you before.
-Such a situation comes in every field and can popup any time.
+Never say that it never happened to you before.
+Such a situation comes in every field and can pop up any time.

 People have different opinions.
-Explain when such a thing happened, how did you explained your point and never forget to add that you listened and responded to other’s opinions as well.
+Explain when such a thing happened, how did you explain your point and never forget to add that you listened and responded to other’s opinions as well.

-5. Describe a situation where you were part of a failed project.
+5. Describe a situation where you were a part of a failed project.